But does it actually work, or is it no more than an untested "folk remedy"?

 Whether or not you then decide to use it is a matter for you.

-But at least you will have proper, factually-based information to make that decision rather than the enthusiastic but possibly misguided opinion of an over-zealous fan.
+But at least you will have proper, factually-based information to make that decision rather than enthusiastic but anecdotal individual opinions.

-What is Apple Cider Vinegar and why use it?
+What is organic Apple Cider Vinegar and why use it?

-It's basically fermented apple juice and it's been used by ancient human cultures for many thousands of years, both in cooking and for its health benefits.
+It's basically fermented apple juice.
+It's been used by ancient cultures for thousands of years, both in cooking and for its health benefits for humans.
 These days people make many claims for its use, from helping weight loss to improving digestion and beyond.

 Using antibiotics in livestock has been regarded as a risk by the World Health Organisation and the Food and Agriculture Organisation for decades.
-It's known that over-use of antibiotics in the population generally has caused antibiotic resistant bacteria to become part of everyday life.
+It's known that over-use of antibiotics has caused antibiotic resistant bacteria to become part of everyday life.

 It's critical that their use is severely limited.
 In Europe, antibiotic use in livestock rearing has been banned since 2006.
 Other ways to combat illness and in particular bacterial diseases had to be found.
 That led to research for natural alternatives.